Calvin-CS/TSGL/readMeLinux.txt

 1).
 Open up a terminal, and cd into the TSGL-master folder (or TSGL folder if cloned).
 2).
 Execute the "install-ubuntu.sh" script from the folder.

     The first step of the script is to determine the OpenGL version.

     The installer proceeds if the OpenGL is sufficient (>= 3.2).

     It will alert you if it is NOT sufficient, and will abort.

     With a sufficient version of OpenGL, the installer proceeds to check the g++ version.

-	If it is missing, will be installed.
+    If it is missing, it will be installed.

     However, if you already have g++-4.8 installed, the installer will also ask if you would like to install g++-4.9.

-    With a sufficient version of g++, the installer then proceeds to check which of the four main dependencies are already installed on your machine.
+    With a sufficient version of g++, the installer then proceeds to check which of the four main dependencies are alredy installed on your machine.

     If GLEW, GLFW, and/or freetype are not found, the installer will attempt to resolve the missing dependency.

     Afterwards, additional dependencies (development header files, Cmake, doxygen...) are installed.

     After that, missing dependencies are resolved (GLFW, GLEW, and/or freetype).

     Once all dependencies are resolved and installed, TSGL is built.

     The library takes a few minutes to build, so please be patient!

     After the library has been built, it is installed.

     That concludes the installation process!

 -----------------------
 | Fedora Installation |